 That’s right—the butterfly-shaped organ, at the base of your neck, which releases hormones that help regulate your metabolism, breathing, and body weight, can affect your ability to become pregnant, too.

-“Normal thyroid function is essential for fertility and to sustain a healthy pregnancy,” says Elizabeth Milbank, MD, MPH, a board-certified preventive medicine and lifestyle medicine physician who specializes in women’s health at Parsley Health New York.
+“Normal thyroid function is essential for fertility and to sustain a healthy pregnancy,” says former Parsley clinician Elizabeth Milbank, MD, MPH, a board-certified preventive medicine and lifestyle medicine physician who specializes in women’s health.

 The thyroid, whose job is to control the body’s metabolism, is a crucial part of the endocrine system and helps regulate male and female sex hormones.